iam-yogeshreddy/Kubernetes/Ingress.md

 -> Host Based Load Balancing

 2 **.
-If we are creating a sevice type of load balancer,then for each load balancer service type cloud provider will charges us.
+If we are creating a sevice of type load balancer mode ,then for each load balancer service type IP address cloud provider will charges us.